 The Contractor agrees to comply with all applicable State Laws and Federal Laws protecting the privacy or confidentiality of any and all Client Data that include protected medical records or protected personal information.
-The Contractor shall Region/H1B/LV City Contract No. 202158075-00 2/01/2021 - 01/31/2025 DEDO-WD -H1B Grant (gov entities) - 202157826-00 Date template issued by CAO: 2-16-21 establish and submit to the City, within fifteen (15) days of the City's written request thereof, copies of Contractor's policies and procedures to maintain the confidentiality of any protected medical records or protected personal information to which the Contractor has access.
-In the event that the Contractor is required to access Client Data that include protected medical records from a third party provider or is required to provide Client Data, including protected medical records to the City for purposes of monitoring and evaluating the Contractor's performance under this Agreement, then the Contractor agrees to fully coordinate with Agency personnel and the client in order to obtain any necessary consent forms, authorization forms, or release forms.

-Use of Confidential Information: Except as expressly (1) provided by the terms of this Agreement, the Contractor agrees that it shall not disseminate, transmit, license, sublicense, assign, lease, release, publish, post on the internet or other public forum, transfer, sell, permit access to, distribute, allow interactive rights to, or otherwise make available any Confidential Information or any part thereof to any other person, party or entity in any form or media for any purpose other than performing its obligations under this Agreement.
+The Contractor shall establish and submit to the City, within fifteen (15) days of the City's written request thereof, copies of Contractor's policies and procedures to maintain the confidentiality of any protected medical records or protected personal information to which the Contractor has access.
+In the event that the Contractor is required to access Client Data that include protected medical records from a third party provider or is required to provide Client Data. including protected medical records to the City for purposes of monitoring and evaluating the Contractor's performance under this Agreement, then the Contractor agrees to fully coordinate with Agency personnel and the client in order to obtain any necessary consent forms, authorization forms, or release forms, internet or other public forum, transfer, sell, permit access to, distribute, allow interactive rights to, or otherwise make available any Confidential Information or any part thereof to any other person, party or entity in any form or media for any purpose other than performing its obligations under this Agreement.
 The Contractor further acknowledges that by providing access to Confidential Information, the City is not granting to the Contractor any right or license to use such data except as provided in this Agreement.
-The Contractor further agrees not to reveal, publish, disclose, or distribute to any other party, in whole or in part, in any way whatsoever, any Confidential Information without prior written authorization from the Director unless Contractor is legally required to release information, in which case Contractor will inform the City of such requirement prior to release of the information.
+The Contractor further agrees not to reveal, publish, disclose, or distribute to any other party, in whole or in part, in any way whatsoever, any Confidential Information without prior written authorization from the Director.